 It is far from easy for a startup company owner to secure a bank loan.
-Given that 90% of startup ventures end in failure, funding a small business startup is among the riskiest investments that a financial institution can undertake.
+Given that 90% of startup ventures end in failure, funding a startup is among the riskiest investments that a financial institution can undertake.

 That established, there are few commercial banks that are willing to take such a risk.
 So what alternative funding options are available for new business owners?
 Where can startups find funding?

 The good news for startup company owners is that, although commercial banks may not offer any help, there are several alternative methods designed for funding entrepreneurs.
 Check out some of the most prevalent alternative funding options for new business owners and decide which course of action best suits your startup model.

 Alternative Funding Options for Startups

 The U.S. Small Business Administration is a wonderful resource for American small business owners.
 The organization provides training, education and funding for the small companies that drive the U.S. economy, and they have a special microloan program for startup company owners.

 The SBA’s 7(a) loan program offers startup company owners capital, and it is a good go-to for any entrepreneur.
 Qualifying for an SBA loan requires that you meet the SBA’s standards, including meeting their size standard and having reasonable equity to invest.
 Startup company owners that do manage to secure microloans from the Small Business Administration will almost always have to use the funding as a supplement to a larger source of capital, all the while accruing debt.
 Moreover, it is rather difficult to get a microloan from the SBA, to begin with—the competition for funding is fierce.

 Nonetheless, SBA Microloans through the 7(a) program are a great resource for those that can manage to secure the funding.
 The $10,000+ will help you in your enterprise and it can be a crucial supplement to your other sources of startup funding.